-- district.
+- Establish a Nam Papa State Enterprise (NPSE)46 in Sayphouthong and Sethamouak Towns (one in each town) to manage the completed infrastructure in each district.
 NPSE will oversee tariff setting, engineering and operation and maintenance (see Part II Section E, National Technical Standards for an explanation of how this complies with the governance structure of water supply in Laos) - Establish and build the capacity of village resilient water and sanitation groups to implement and monitor the project, each group should include equal representation from women.
 These groups will monitor use, conduct very basic repairs (such as preventing leaks) and report problems to NPSE. - Undertake Environmental and Social Safeguarding measures, including holding specific consultations with women and indigenous people, including, where necessary, consultations in indigenous languages

 Consultations conducted in the preparation of the concept note and full proposal revealed that water supply at the household level is a top priority for the target communities.
 There is no water treatment plant in either Sayphouthong or Phine Districts.
 A water treatment plant is the foundational step on which water supply and sanitation rely.
 It is therefore proposed to construct two water treatment plants, one in Sayphouthong and the second in Phine District, benefitting the residents of Sethamouak Town.
-Experience has shown that in times of flooding and droughts, the continued functionality of water supply infrastructure plays a large role in public health as well as livelihood maintenance and so it makes a key contribution to climate change resilience.
+In times of flooding and droughts, the continued functionality of water supply infrastructure plays a large role in public health as well as livelihood maintenance and so it makes a key contribution to climate change resilience.
 During droughts there is insufficient water to flush latrines, meaning they don't function properly and become unhygienic, while there is also inadequate water supply for people to meet their daily water needs.

 The technical design of infrastructure will comply with all relevant national technical standards, as outlined in Section II, Part E and the Environmental and Social Policy of the Adaptation Fund, as discussed further in Part II Section K of this full proposal.
-Previous experience has built institutional knowledge within UN-Habitat regarding cost-effective infrastructure which is resilient to the weather and climate hazards experienced in Lao PDR.
+A comprehensive risk analysis has been conducted and is presented in Annex 5 and summarised in Part II, Section K. Previous experience has built institutional knowledge within UN-Habitat regarding cost-effective infrastructure which is resilient to the weather and climate hazards experienced in Lao PDR.
 As much as possible, community members will be upskilled so that there is the expertise within the community to construct and maintain infrastructure.
 While construction work is typically a male dominated sector, local women will be given the opportunity to participate in the construction work.